My first anti-milestone

-Last week, I did not make any commits to the code base for Hardcastle.
+Last week, I did not make any progress on my game.
 I would love to write here that I lost momentum because I was spending extra time with family, doing something incredibly noble, or even just having a bit of rest and relaxation.
 Unfortunately, it was because my normal 40 to 50 hour per week job became more of a 70 to 80 hour per week job for the last several weeks.
 But I am not writing here to complain about the job.
 I truly enjoy the people on my team, the work is interesting, and it keeps the roof over our head.
 That being said, it was a stark reminder that I have a day job, and that day job is not making PC games.

 I knew that there would be weeks where my day job would come into conflict with my not day job, but I regret it all the same.
 Happily, I can state that returning to game design this week after a forced hiatus feels great.
 Absence has made the heart grow fonder, as they say.